RFK calls Biden-Trump debate 'sad,' sees political opening

 Missing the debate stage, combined with a recent drop in fundraising, has raised serious questions about RFK Jr.'s already longshot campaign for the White House.

-But with 10 percent of Americans steadily supporting him, both the Biden and Trump campaigns remain concerned RFK Jr. could play a major role as a spoiler — especially in a climate where presidential races are regularly decided by tens of thousands of voters in a handful of states.
+But with 10 percent of Americans steadily supporting him, both the Biden and Trump campaigns remain concerned RFK Jr. could play a major role as a spoiler — especially in an era when presidential races are often decided by just tens of thousands of voters in a handful of states.

 RFK Jr. spoke to All Things Considered about the Biden-Trump debate and what it means for his third-party run for the presidency.